embedded-iota/iota-iot-network-protocol/README.md

 ###### Node Group Member Gossip

-Every Node Group Member MUST request the Node Group Member Gossip in an interval.
+Every Node Group Membster MUST broadcast the Node Group Member Gossip in an internval.
-A Node which requests the Node Group Member Gossip MUST select a Node Group Neighbor randomly.
-This Node Group Neighbor SHOULD respond to this request.
-If it does not respond, it SHOULD be marked as DEAD.
+It MUST include its own status in this broadcast package.
 The Node Group Member Gossip MUST contains the following information:
 - Latest known transactions since the last milestone.
 - Latest known milestone.
 - Its own status

-If the Member detected an issue on its side, it MUST response with a BROKEN status within the Node Group Member Gossip.

-The Node Group Members SHOULD retry contacting the not responding Node Member.
-They SHOULD do it several times with a timeout.
-The Node Group Member which is not responding MUST mark, eventually, as DEAD if it is not responding.

 #### Worker Node <-> Seed Node communication

 ###### Worker Node Gossip

-Every Worker Node MUST request a Seed Node in an interval.
+Every Worker Node MUST broadcast all information starting from the last milestone of an address.
-The Seed Node MUST selected randomly.
-The Seed Node SHOULD respond.
-If the Seed Node does not respond, the Worker Node MUST select a new Seed Node randomly and request the new selected Seed Node.
-The response of a Seed Node MUST contain the following information:
-- New Worker Nodes (a new Worker Node SHOULD be deleted from the list after x hours.)
+It must also broadcast all Worker Nodes starting from the last Node Group milestone.

 #### Node Group Member Registration

 ###### Add a Worker Node to an existing Node Group

-If a new Worker Node gets added to an existing Node Group, it MUST request a list of all existing Seed Nodes by a IOTA Gateway.
+If a new Worker Node gets added to an existing Node Group, it MUST request a list of all existing Seed Nodes by a Node Group Control Agent through an IoT Gateway.
 It MUST communicate to this given Seed Nodes and MUST gives them all necessary information to operate within the Node Group.
 At least one Seed Node MUST response with all necassary information for the new added Node Group Worker Node.
 At least one Seed Node MUST also response with a list of all existing Worker Node of the Node Group.